Jeum1331/Splunk/Log Files Analysis/DNS Log Files.md

-# Steps to Analyze DNS Log Files in Splunk
+# Steps to Analyze DNS Log Files

 ## Step 1: Search for DNS Events
 1. Open the Splunk interface and navigate to the search bar.